-- Oak Ridge National Laboratory (ORNL) is the leader in computing and computational sciences and will continue to ensure that its expertise, resources, and scientific capabilities will remain world class, by recruiting and retaining diversity in its intellectual ideas and talent through the Computing and Computational Sciences Directorate’s (CCSD) Educational Outreach Program.
+To ensure that its computing and computational sciences expertise, resources, and scientific capabilities remain world class, ORNL recruits and retains diversity in its intellectual ideas and talent through CCSD’s Educational Outreach Program.

-- Increase our educational outreach interactions with universities and other institutions of education and research.
+- Increase educational outreach interactions with universities and other institutions of education and research.

 - Increase diversity in the field of computing and computational sciences by assisting the development of these programs at HBCUs and increasing participation of women and minorities in Science, Technology, Engineering, and Mathematics (STEM) disciplines.

 - STEM outreach is vital to encouraging the next generation of scientists and engineers.

 - STEM activities led by CCSD staff for students, mentors, and teachers are coordinated through the program.